canonical/testflinger/docs/index.rst

 Project and community
 ---------------------

 Testflinger is a member of the Ubuntu family.
-It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.
+It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * This project follows the `Ubuntu Code of Conduct`_
-* This project is `hosted on Github`_, contributions welcome
+* This project is `hosted on GitHub`_, contributions welcome
 * :ref:`Thinking about using Testflinger for your next project?
 Get in touch! <home>`